Rival Republican tax-cut plans emerging in Congress

 WASHINGTON (Reuters) - Rival Republican tax-cut plans were emerging in the U.S. Congress on Thursday that differed on issues such as cutting the corporate income tax, the deduction for state and local taxes and the tax on inheritances paid by the richest Americans.

-As the House of Representatives’ tax committee put the finishing touches on its bill, momentum behind a Republican push for the biggest tax-code overhaul in decades was shifting to the Senate, where a separate proposal was set to be unveiled.
+As the House of Representatives’ tax committee put the finishing touches on its bill, momentum behind a Republican push for the biggest U.S. tax-code overhaul in decades was shifting to the Senate, where a separate proposal was set to be unveiled.

+President Donald Trump, who took office in January and is still looking for a major legislative success, has made tax cuts a top objective, and congressional Republicans are aiming to pass the legislation by the end of the year.

+The Senate plan, like the House version, would cut the corporate tax rate to 20 percent from 35 percent, but would delay this by one year until 2019, said Republican Senator Bill Cassidy, a member of the tax-writing Finance Committee.

+Cassidy added that a repeal of the requirement under the Affordable Care Act, or Obamacare, that individual Americans obtain health insurance will not be included in the Senate plan being unveiled on Thursday.

+House Speaker Paul Ryan said he would like to get rid of this so-called individual mandate, which is a key part of the healthcare law that Republicans have tried but failed to repeal, “any way I can.”
+There were discussions about whether to include the provision in the House tax proposal, he said.

-The Senate plan was expected to add less to the federal deficit and to be more appealing to moderate Republicans in that chamber, setting up the possibility that it, not the House plan, could become the version most likely to be passed by Congress, said analysts and lobbyists.
+The Senate plan was expected to add less to the federal deficit and to be more appealing to moderate Republicans in that chamber, setting up the possibility that it, not the House plan, could become the version most likely to be passed ultimately by Congress, said analysts and lobbyists.

 Wins by Democrats in state and local elections in Virginia, New Jersey and elsewhere on Tuesday increased the urgency for Republicans, who control both the White House and Congress, to make good on their campaign promises on taxes.